dex4er/js-sliding-window-rate-limiter/README.md

 - `reuseRedisAfter` is a time (milliseconds) to reconnect to Redis server after connection failure (only for SafeRedis backend, default value: 2000 milliseconds)
-- `defaultResponse` is a number value returned when Redis server is not available (only for SafeRedis backend, default value: 0)

-If `redis` parameter is a string then new `ioredis` object is created with `retryStrategy` set to 1 seconds and `maxRetriesPerRequest` set to 1.
+If `redis` parameter is a string then new `ioredis` object is created with `retryStrategy` set to 1 second and `maxRetriesPerRequest` set to 1.

 _Example:_